* This is the Professional Version. *

 Patients with ocular involvement may have decreased retinal pigmentation, leading to sensitivity to light and light avoidance.
-In addition, nystagmus (see Nystagmus), strabismus (see Strabismus), reduced visual acuity, and loss of binocular stereopsis likely result from defective routing of the optic fibers.
+In addition, nystagmus (see Nystagmus), strabismus (see page Strabismus), reduced visual acuity, and loss of binocular stereopsis likely result from defective routing of the optic fibers.

 There is no treatment for albinism.
-Patients are at high risk of sunburn and skin cancers (especially squamous cell carcinoma) and should avoid direct sunlight, use sunglasses with ultraviolet (UV) filtration, wear protective clothing, and use sunscreen with a sun protection factor (SPF) as high as possible (eg, 50 or higher) that protects against UVA and UVB wavelengths (see Overview of Effects of Sunlight : Prevention).
+Patients are at high risk of sunburn and skin cancers (especially squamous cell carcinoma) and should avoid direct sunlight, use sunglasses with ultraviolet (UV) filtration, wear protective clothing, and use sunscreen with a sun protection factor (SPF) as high as possible (eg, 50 or higher) that protects against UVA and UVB wavelengths (see page Overview of Effects of Sunlight : Prevention).
 Some surgical interventions may lessen strabismus.

 Oculocutaneous albinism is a group of rare, usually autosomal recessive disorders, resulting in hypopigmentation of the skin, hair, and eyes.